-1. National Policy Statement for Freshwater Management
+1. National Policy Statement for Freshwater Management 2020 (NPS-FM)

 The clearing of native vegetation, New Zealand's growing population, urbanisation, farming/forestry, the drainage of wetlands and the damming and modification of rivers and streams have all had significant effects on our land and placed increasing pressure on our water bodies and ecosystems.
-In response to this, and to protect freshwater quality, the New Zealand Government established a National Policy Statement for Freshwater Management (NPSFM) in 2014 which was amended in 2017 and in 2020.
-The NPSFM directs regional councils, in consultation with their communities, to set objectives for the state of freshwater bodies in their regions and to set limits on resource use to meet these objectives.
+In response to this, and to protect freshwater quality, the New Zealand Government established the NPS-FM in 2014 which was amended in 2017 and renewed in 2020.
+The NPS-FM directs regional councils, in consultation with their communities, to set objectives for the state of freshwater bodies in their regions and to set limits on resource use to meet these objectives.

-Regional Councils are currently implementing the NPSFM via regional plans and are required to notify plans no later than 31 December 2024.
-The NPSFM can be found on the Ministry for the Environment website: https://www.mfe. govt.nz/sites/default/files/media/Fresh%20water/national-policy-statement-forfreshwater-management-2020.pdf
+Regional Councils are currently implementing the NPS-FM via regional plans and are required to notify plans no later than 31 December 2024.
+The NPS-FM can be found on the Ministry for the Environment website:

+See: https://environment.govt.nz/publications/national-policy-statement-for-freshwater-management-2020/

-2. National Environmental Standard Freshwater
+2. National Environmental Standards for Freshwater (NES-F)